The Independent: The (RED) Independent

 The Independent supported U2 lead singer Bono's Product RED brand by creating The (RED) Independent, an occasional edition that gave half the day's proceeds to the charity.
 The first edition was in May 2006.
 Edited by Bono, it drew high sales.

 A September 2006 edition of The (RED) Independent, designed by fashion designer Giorgio Armani, drew controversy due to its cover shot, showing model Kate Moss in blackface for an article about AIDS in Africa.

+The Pride List

+The Pride List was initially labelled as The Pink List, published by the Independent on Sunday on 6 August 2000.
+It contained a list of the 48 most prominent LGBT people in the UK.
+This was resurrected as the Pride List in 2023 and 2024.

 Awards and nominations

 The Independent was awarded "National Newspaper of the Year" for 2003 and the Independent on Sunday was awarded "Front Page of the Year" for 2014's "Here is the news, not the propaganda", printed on 5 October 2014.